smartapps-fr/DDExpandableButton/README.markdown

 Purpose
 --------------

-`DDExpandableButton` is a single-file class designed to be used like an expandable `UIButton` ; as seen in the iOS Camera app for the *flash* button.
+`DDExpandableButton` is a single-file iOS 3.0+ class designed to be used like an expandable `UIButton` ; as seen in the iOS Camera app for the *flash* button.

-`DDExpandableButton` descends from `UIControl`.

 *Originally inspired by [ExpandyButton](https://github.com/iosdeveloper/ExpandyButton).*